WPManageNinja/wpsocialninja-docs/guide/getting-started/getting-started-with-wp-social-ninja.md

 # Introduction to WP Social Ninja

 WP Social Ninja is a WordPress plugin that connects your social media activity to your website.
-It automatically fetches and displays your social reviews, social media posts (feeds), and social chat widgets on your site.
+It automatically fetches and displays your business reviews, social media posts (feeds), and social chat widgets on your site.

 Use this plugin to build social proof by showing customer reviews, keep your site content fresh with live social feeds, and make it easy for visitors to contact you with chat.